-Finally, we calculate the last IP address by adding the bitwise binary inverse of the subnet mask to the first IP address:
+Finally, we calculate the last IP address by applying the “or” operation on it with the bitwise binary inverse of the subnet mask to the first IP address:

 With these simple steps, we know how to find the number of possible IP addresses.
 We can also find the first and last IP addresses and the range becomes from 192.168.0.0 up to 192.168.0.255.

 The same idea happens if we have a subnet mask that is not exactly at one of the octets.
 Let’s see and example of 192.168.0.10/30.
 By following the same idea we have possible IP addresses: